gilleshenrard/ITLg_POO/README.md

 - Player : This contains the player's information (name, ID)
 - Slot : This represents a slot.
 It contains coordinates (x,y) and the amount of seeds contained.
-- Game : This is a Singleton Pattern which contains all the game-wise information (players, seeds stored, board)
+- Game : This is a Singleton Pattern which contains all the game-wise information (players, board)
 - Board : This represents the board.
-It contains the board (an ArrayList of Slot)
+It contains the board (an ArrayList of Slot, seeds stored, seeds remaining for each player)

 #### 2. Views
 Views classes can be found in src/Views/.
 They hold all the methods to interact with the user.